selwynpolit/d9book/book/nodes-and-fields.md

 Here I query the database for a node and return a string version of the date.
 It probably makes more sense to return the date and do the formatting at the theme level.
-Note.
-This will handle epoch dates before 1970.
+Note, this will handle epoch dates before 1970.

 ```php